Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module4.md

     ![Image](media/advlab4n4.png)

 1. Click Commit to save changes.
-Enter *Fixalert* for branch name and check Create a pull request, then click Commit again.
+Enter **Fixalert** for branch name  and link any work item ,check **Create a pull request**, then click Commit again.

     ![Image](media/advlab4n5.png)

-    >Note: This step is necessary since the main branch is protected by a pull request pipeline.
+    > Note: This step is necessary since the main branch is protected by a pull request pipeline.

 1. Click Create on the New pull request page to merge the changes into the main branch.